bytebase/bytebase.com/content/blog/how-to-set-up-postgres-using-docker.md

 ---
-title: How to set up postgres using docker
+title: How to Set Up Postgres Using Docker
 author: dec
 updated_at: 2024/09/10 12:00:00
 feature_image: /content/blog/how-to-set-up-postgres-using-docker/banner.webp